-December!
-It feels like it arrived so quickly this year.
-We lit the first Advent candle last night, so it must be time for my annual Good Gifts list.
-(Good Books will come later this week.)
-Even though we are not in a tiny house anymore, we are still limiting what we bring in, focusing on fewer gifts of higher quality.
-Generally speaking, we do our best to make this time of year about our faith, love, and traditions, rather than loads of stuff.
+We do our best to focus on our faith, love, and traditions during Advent and Christmas, rather than loads of stuff.
 That being said, I truly love giving gifts and put a lot of thought into what I purchase for my friends and family.
-I hope my list can be of some assistance to you as you try to find perfect, thoughtful gifts for those you love.
-As always, this year’s list includes both new ideas and some I have shared in the past.
+I hope my good gifts list can be of some assistance to you as you try to find intentional, thoughtful gifts for those you love.
+As always, this year’s list includes new ideas along with those that I share every year.
+I’ve added a new art supplies section.
+I really, really love art supplies.
 Many of the links are Amazon affiliate links, and it is a real gift to us when you shop Amazon through those links, as we earn a small percentage when you do.
 Thank you so much!

 Pop guns–slightly obnoxious, but fun for the little ones.